AI Web FeedsAI Web FeedsOpen web AI reader

 Practical rule

 Edit YAML when you are changing the catalog itself.
-Use the runtime database when you are inspecting operational behavior such as search, analytics, saved searches, follows, or monitoring state.
+Use the runtime database when you are inspecting operational behavior or populating feed_entries.
+Use the generated corpus when you are validating the reader/search experience that ships in the standalone web app.